Carlos Queiroz European Tour: Coach Meets Ayew and Partey Ahead of World Cup

 The discussions are part of a wider engagement plan that will see the coach speak with more senior players across Europe.

-He is also expected to attend several club matches to assess Ghanaian players in competitive action.
+The veteran tactician is also expected to attend several club matches to assess Ghanaian players in competitive action.

-His approach is focused on alignment.
-He wants players to understand his philosophy early and be fully aware of what will be expected at the World Cup.
+His approach is focused on alignment: he wants players to understand his philosophy early and be fully aware of what will be expected at the World Cup.

 Queiroz took over following the exit of Otto Addo and has been handed a four-month contract, with the possibility of extension depending on performance in the tournament.